 PGD in Iran

-PGD is one of most advanced technique that is used beside IVF and ICSI for detect genetic abnormalities in embryos before the transfer to the mother’s uterus and to test pre-fertilized oocytes.
+PGD is one of the most advanced techniques that is used in Infertility treatment centers in Iran to detect genetic abnormalities in embryos before the transfer to the mother’s uterus and to test pre-fertilized oocytes.

-For more information about PGD and sex selection in Iran contact us through free consultation page.
+For more information about PGD and sex selection in Iran contact us through the free consultation page.